-In honor of Black History Month I wanted to find a way to spotlight some amazing African Americans doing some powerful work in communities all across America.
+In honor of Black History Month I wanted to find a way to spotlight some inspiring African Americans creating social impact in communities all across America.
 Sometimes our country can seem so divided on so many subjects and issues.
 I don’t like talking heads who just say we need to talk more about these issues and have an open discussion about our problems.
 I LIKE DOERS.
 Individuals who don’t wait on other leaders or discussions that never happen and don’t let everyday media discourage them from making important things happen.

 From all of us in the Causeartist community we would like to say thanks for being creative and innovative in all your ventures!!!